fastovetsilya/ProbGBT/README.md

 # ProbGBT: Probabilistic Gradient Boosted Trees

-ProbGBT is a probabilistic machine learning model that extends gradient boosted trees to provide uncertainty estimates.
-It uses CatBoost's MultiQuantile loss function to predict multiple quantiles of the target distribution, then constructs a probability density function (PDF) from these quantiles.
+ProbGBT is a fully nonparametric probabilistic machine learning model that extends gradient boosted trees to provide uncertainty estimates.
+It uses CatBoost's MultiQuantile loss function to predict multiple quantiles of the target distribution, then constructs a probability density function (PDF) from these quantiles without making any assumptions about the underlying distribution shape.

 ## Features